CREATORS

 Affiliations: In-Betweener; Doctor Stranger Yet, Visimajoris, Xander,

-four unnamed agents
+four unidentified agents

 Base of Operations: Creation II (a dimension accessed after passing through the Quadriverse)

-First Appearance: Dr. Strange: Master of the Mystic Arts#19 (October, 1976)
+First Appearance: Doctor Strange: Master of the Mystic Arts#19 (October, 1976)

-Powers: The Creators each had advanced magical training and prowess, although the extent of the original abilities is unknown.
+Powers/Abilities: The Creators each had advanced magical training and prowess, although the extent of the original abilities is unknown.
 Using power granted by the In-Betweener, they proved able to alter the nature of the universe.
 In the form of stars, they had virtually unlimited energy powers, including manipulation of heat, light, gravity, etc.

-History: The Creators are a league of sorcerers from different time periods on Earth (ranging at least as far back as the Pre-Cataclymic Era).
+(Doctor Strange II#27 (fb)) - The Creators are a league of sorcerers from different time periods on Earth (ranging at least as far back as the Pre-Cataclymic Era).
 Their exact origins are unknown, but they gathered together with the goal of transforming themselves into stellar bodies, taking over the forms of the stars, and transforming the current/previous stars into human form.

 The reason for this is that, at least in the Marvel Universe, the stars are the original source of all energy in the universe, including mystical.
 By taking over the power of stars, they would gain virtually unlimited power and be able to control the entire universe.

-(Dr. Strange II#27 (fb)) - The Creators became allied with the In-Betweener, who powered the creation of the Cosmic Wheel of Change.
+(Doctor Strange II#27 (fb)) - The Creators became allied with the In-Betweener, who powered the creation of the Cosmic Wheel of Change.
 Using the Wheel, they began their plot to replace the stars.
 Stars they replaced could be identified as blue dots in the sky.

-BTS-The Creators brought the being known as Xander to their realm, where they trained him in magic, and in other forms of combat.
+BTS - The Creators brought the being known as Xander to their realm, where they trained him in magic, and in other forms of combat.

-(Dr. Strange II#19) - The Creators (and Xander) apparently manipulated the Ancient One, causing him to strip Dr. Strange of the title (and power) of Sorcerer Supreme.
+(Doctor Strange II#19) - The Creators (and Xander) apparently manipulated the Ancient One, causing him to strip Dr. Strange of the title (and power) of Sorcerer Supreme.

-(Dr. Strange II#24) - As Dr. Strange passed through the final portal into the realm of the Creators, they awakened Visimajoris to stop him.
+(Doctor Strange II#24) - As Doctor Strange passed through the final portal into the realm of the Creators, they awakened Visimajoris to stop him.
 Strange was saved from Visimajoris by Apalla, who was a star that had taken humanoid form in an effort to stop the Creators' plot.
 Strange and Apalla confronted and battled the Creators, and Apalla located the Cosmic Wheel of Change.
 Strange was suffering from some type of malady that was making him act rashly, and he destroyed the Wheel, with the intention of stopping their plot.
 However, this did not stop them, but rather allowed them to rewrite reality as they saw fit.
 Without the Wheel, there was no way to reverse their changes.

-(Dr. Strange II#25) - The Creators accomplished their goal, taking the forms of stars and casting the real stars into humanoid form.
+(Doctor Strange II#25) - The Creators accomplished their goal, taking the forms of stars and casting the real stars into humanoid form.
 The now-humanoid stars were comatose after the transformation, and Strange placed them in stasis around the star which was once Alpha Centauri.

 Strange returned to Earth to find it over-run by chaos, with semi-human creatures running rampant.
-He entered what was once his Sanctum Sanctorum and found it inhabited by the Creators' replacement of him--Dr. Stranger Yet.
+He entered what was once his Sanctum Sanctorum and found it inhabited by the Creators' replacement of him--Doctor Stranger Yet.
 With the aid of Clea and Wong, Strange incapacitated and imprisoned his would-be replacement.

-(Dr. Strange II#27) - After encountering the In-Betweener, Strange located the reformed Cosmic Wheel of Change, which was guarded by his enemy, Stygyro (who now, as one of the Creators, possessed the power of a star).
+(Doctor Strange II#27) - After encountering the In-Betweener, Strange located the reformed Cosmic Wheel of Change, which was guarded by his enemy, Stygyro (who now, as one of the Creators, possessed the power of a star).
 Strange managed to defeat Stygyro, but then the In-Betweener reappeared, refusing to allow Strange to reverse the Creators' changes.

-(Dr. Strange II#28-BTS) - Strange called on the power of the In-Betweener's creators, Lord Chaos and Master Order.
+(Doctor Strange II#28-BTS) - Strange called on the power of the In-Betweener's creators, Lord Chaos and Master Order.
 Using power granted by them, Strange temporarily defeated the In-Betweener and reversed the Creators' changes in the Universe.
 The stars were returned to their rightful forms and location, Earth was back to normal (as much as it can be), the Ancient One again became one with the universe and all was right with the world.

-COMMENTS: Created by Marv Wolfman and Alfredo P. Alcala.
+Comments: Created by Marv Wolfman and Alfredo P. Alcala.

 Changing writers syndrome.
 Wolfman's last story was in Doc#23.
 Jim Starlin wrote (and drew parts) of #24-26, and Roger Stern finished it up in #27, 28.
 It's a cool story, but a little disjointed, and the Creators themselves aren't even really seen (since they were stars, I guess) after #24.

-Xander described being trained in sixteen forms of magic, and I think there are 16 cloaked guys fighting Strange and Apalla on page 26 of Dr. Strange II#24.
+Xander described being trained in sixteen forms of magic, and I think there are 16 cloaked guys fighting Strange and Apalla on page 26 of Doctor Strange II#24.
 So, I think there may be sixteen of the Creators, only 3 of whom have been named.
 In order to replace the stars, I guess they'd have to number in the millions/billions/trillions/gazillions/googleplex...which seems like a little too many.
 Ahh, what's the difference?
 It was fun anyway.

 Cygni and Sirius take their name from actual stellar bodies.